nim-lang/nimble/readme.markdown

       description: Nimrod math library
       license:     MIT

-Searches are performed ignoring case.
+Searches are case insensitive.

+An optional ``--ver`` parameter can be specified to tell Babel to query remote git repositories for the list of versions of the packages and to then print the versions.
+Please note however that this can be slow as each package must be queried separately.

 ### babel path

-The babel ``path`` command will shows the absolute path to the installed packages matching the specified parameters.
-Since there can be many versions of the same package installed, the ``path`` command will always use the latest version.
+The babel ``path`` command will show the absolute path to the installed packages matching the specified parameters.
+Since there can be many versions of the same package installed, the ``path`` command will always show the latest version.
 Example:

     $ babel path argument_parser